corvusdeinanis/cuddlyspaceship/content/Adrienne Rich.md

 [[Compulsory Heterosexuality and Lesbian Existence]]

-Adrienne Rich was married to a man (Conrad) by releasing Twenty- One Love Poems in 1976
+Adrienne Rich was married to a man (Conrad) (1929-2012)

-(1929-2012)

-(?/)